lmikkol/ohke-23-tiimiprojekti/Dokumentaatio/ApplicationUsage.md

 - The user clicks "Add Task" button and the new task form opens up
 - User defines tasks title and description (Notice: User must have text on both fields, so that the task can be created)
 - Once the above is done, user can add task by clicking "Add Task" button, to confirm.
+- The tasks are grouped by the date and time of creation on a grid view
 - User can set task as done, the toggle is located on the left side of task form, arranging the tasks so that the done task will be on the bottom
 - User can also remove tasks, clicking the red cross on the task forms upper right corner
 - When user wants to exit the application, they must log out, leading them to the main menu to let them press the big red "QUIT", closing the application